handsontable/handsontable/docs/README-EDITING.md

 ### Headers

-Each markdown file with a content starts by Frontmatters:
+Each markdown file with a content starts by Frontmatter:

 ```markdown
 ---